ApolloVulpez/ModdingPhotonMultiplayer-SMS/README.md

         // Our middleman handler, when Photon receives an event,
         // this runs our event handler while also calling the original event handler.
         // This allows us to allow Photons' normal events to flow past, while also simultaneously
-        // listening in for any events we actually want to react to. var _photonHandler =
+        // listening in for any events we actually want to react to.
+        // The eventdata is a lambda that runs when an event is called.
+This is what is allowing all events to flow using ?.
+If it's not null.
+        // It also runs our event handler to basically check if the event is relevant to us.
+As you'll see later var _photonHandler =
                Il2CppInterop.Runtime.DelegateSupport
                     .ConvertDelegate<Il2CppSystem.Action<EventData>>(